 - July 11 – Sept 16, 2022

-1. To assist children who are unable to pay school fees & medical expenses
+1. Assist children who are unable to pay school fees & medical expenses

-2. To restore hope to the helpless through counselling & funding to the children
+2. Restore hope to the helpless through counselling & funding to the children

-3. To offer training for the benefit of the children
+3. Offer training for the benefit of the children

-4. To offer assistance to those suffering from HIV/AIDS
+4. Offer assistance to those suffering from HIV/AIDS

-6. To exert maximum effort towards relief for the people
+6. Exert maximum effort towards relief for the people

-7. To empower young women and men through literacy campaigns as a means towards gender equality
+7. Empower young women and men through literacy campaigns as a means towards gender equality

-8. To fund an individualized sports program for abused children, widows, and step-children
+8. Fund an individualized sports program for abused children, widows, and step-children

-9. To establish an endowment fund to receive donations, gifts & other assistance for the poor people
+9. Establish an endowment fund to receive donations, gifts & other assistance for the poor people

 Itinerary Volunteer Work Abroad

 Arrive today at Jomo Kenyatta International Airport in Nairobi, Kenya.
-You must apply for your visa in advance online.
-Go to this website: https://immigration.ecitizen.go.ke/index.php?id=5
+Apply for your visa in advance online.
+Use this website: https://immigration.ecitizen.go.ke/index.php?id=5

 Once you have your luggage, and have gone through the exit door, you will see your driver holding a sign with your name on it.
 There are ATM machines at the airport so you can withdraw some local currency.
 10,000 Kenya shillings is approximately $90 US.

-On your drive to Nyeri, you may ask the driver to stop along the way so you can buy some drinking water or snacks as the ride is 2 – 3 hours long.
-You will be taken to the homestay where you can meet your hosts, or to your chosen hotel.
+On your drive to Nyeri, you may ask the driver to stop along the way so you can buy some drinking water or snacks as the ride is about 3 hours long.
+Upon arrival at the homestay, you will meet your hosts, or proceed to your chosen hotel.
 Enjoy dinner and get settled a bit before going to the orphanage.
-Pastor Francis will have you picked up each day and returned in the evenings for dinner and overnight, unless you opt to stay at the orphanage/school site.

 Days 2 +

-After breakfast, you will be picked up and taken to the orphanage for the day.
+After breakfast, you will be picked up and taken to the orphanage.
+Each day, Pastor Francis will have you picked up and returned in the evenings for dinner and overnight, unless you opt to stay at the orphanage/school site.
 Francis will explain current volunteer needs and determine where you can best spend your time.
 Arrange with your driver what times work best for you for you for your volunteering.
 You may also take some time off, if you wish, to enjoy the local area or explore the town especially on weekends.
 You will have lunch each day at the orphanage while working.
 Breakfast and dinner is served at your homestay each day.